OpenWaterFoundation/owf-data-co-ditch-and-reservoir-companies/README.md

 2. The data are formatted as a table to allow for data filtering.
 3. The dataset is saved in .xlsx format.
 4. The xlsx-formatted file is opened in TSTool and a short command file (Process-xlsx-to-csv.TSTool) converts the dataset into CSV format.
-5. The xlsx-formatted file is opened in TSTool and a short command file converts the dataset into geoJSON format.
+5. The xlsx-formatted file is opened in TSTool and a short command file converts the dataset into GeoJSON format.
 This step is optional and applicable for datasets in which a map will be created or if further processing will occur in GIS application such as QGIS.

 ## How to Use the Data ##